#1 Alternative to Meta Workplace.

 Tools and channels play an essential role in effective internal communication, but have subtly different definitions and functions.

-Channels refer to the different forms of communication used within an organization.
+Channels refer to the different forms of communication used within an organisation.
 Examples of channels are face-to-face conversations at the coffee machine, meetings, phone calls, emails, or social media platforms.

 What does an internal communication policy look like?